Navid200/xDrip/docs/Nightscout/GCNS/LetsEncrypt_Android7.md

 This is an error you may see on your uploader:
 `javax.net.ssl.SSLHandshakeException: Java.security.cert.CertPathValidatorException: Trust anchor for certification path not found.`

+In case of a follower or browser, you may see `... can't open the page`.

 You will need to use a device running Android 8 or newer to access your site.